tipoqueno/UI-Design/README.md

 - [Grid calculator](http://gridcalculator.dk/) - Download your grid as Illustrator, Photoshop or PNG files with a pre-made guides ready to go.

+- [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/) - Download your grid as Illustrator, Photoshop or PNG files with a pre-made guides ready to go.

 ### Testing Apps